dirkwhoffmann/vAmigaTS/Interrupts/intreg/README.md

 This test syncs the CPU in the upper part of each frame (magenta area).
 After that, the CPU enters a loop where it reads INTENA and translates the contents to a certain background color.
 The Copper is utilized to set and clear bits in INTENA at certain positions.
 No interrupts are triggered in this test.

+#### intreg1b - intreg1d

+Variants of intreg1 with a modified CPU polling loop.

 #### intreg2

 Same as intreg1 for register INTREQ.